tkenning/dev.na.bambora.com/source/docs/references/batch_payment_report/index.md

 - **rptMerchantId** - Partners only.
 The sub-merchant ID to report against.
 Enum or number.
   - **All**
   - **AllLive**
-  - An merchant ID -
+  - A valid merchant ID

 ## Response